jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 ```math
 \hat{x}_{k|k-1} = f(\hat{x}_{k-1|k-1}, u_{k-1})
 ```
-The Jacobian, or state transition matrix, of the system is found at the current state estimate; then
+The Jacobian, or state transition matrix, of the system is found at the prior state estimate; then
 ```math
 F_k = \frac{\partial f}{\partial x}|_{k|k-1}.
 ```